rkyzk/ecopost-2023/README.md

 - The code to display links to social networks (lines in 68-87 in base.html) was taken from “Love Running” project.

 - The code for turning the navbar to a hamburger menu (lines 9-19 in script.js & lines 21-45 in base.html) was taken from [this site.](https://stackoverflow.com/questions/70370519/how-can-i-turn-my-navbar-into-hamburger-menu-for-mobile-using-responsive-design)

-- For the code for search system, I took basic ideas from this [youtube video](https://www.youtube.com/watch?v=G-Rct7Na0UQ)

 - The code to sign in a testuser (line 16-20 in test_views.py) was taken from [this site](https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests)